-A significant portion of our potential sales depends on customers' capital spending budgets that may be subject to significant and unexpected variation.
+A significant portion of our potential sales depends on customers' capital spending budgets that may be subject to significant and unexpected variation which could have a negative effect on the demand for our product.

+We have based our business model on our belief that the market for sequencing products is large and expected to grow significantly.
+The market is still developing and we cannot quantify the size of the market with certainty.
+Growth in the market is dependent on increases in the demand for sequencing products from both research institutions and commercial companies.
 A substantial portion of our potential product sales represent significant capital purchases by customers.
-Our potential customers include academic and government institutions, genome centers, medical research institutions, pharmaceutical, agricultural, biotechnology and chemical companies, and their capital spending budgets can have a significant effect on the demand for our products.
-These budgets are based on a wide variety of factors, including the allocation of available resources to make purchases, funding from government sources, the spending priorities among various types of research equipment and policies regarding capital expenditures during recessionary periods.
+Our potential customers include academic and government institutions, genome centers, medical research institutions, pharmaceutical, agricultural, biotechnology and chemical companies.
+Their capital spending budgets can have a significant effect on the demand for our products.
+These budgets are based on a wide variety of factors, including the allocation of available resources to make purchases, funding from government sources which is highly uncertain, the spending priorities among various types of research equipment and policies regarding capital expenditures during recessionary periods.
 Any decrease in capital spending or change in spending priorities of our potential customers could significantly reduce the demand for our products.
 Moreover, we have no control over the timing and amount of purchases by these potential customers, and as a result, revenue from these sources may vary significantly due to factors that can be difficult to forecast.
 We may also have to write off excess or obsolete inventory if sales of our products are not consistent with our expectations or the market requirements for our products change due to technical innovations in the marketplace.
 Any delay or reduction in purchases by potential customers or our inability to forecast fluctuations in demand could harm our future operating results.
+In addition, if the market for our products is not as large as we expected and if the market does not grow as rapidly as we expected, demand for our products could be adversely affected.